pagekit/docs/developer-basics/translation.md

 ## How a locale is determined

 When the Installer is run, the locale is selected manually.
 This can later be changed in the Pagekit admin panel (*System / Localization*).
-You can set a different locale for front-end and back-end.
+You can set a different locale for frontend and administration panel.

 **Note** You can only select languages that are available for the system extension.